sio/Makefile.venv/README.md

 When writing your Makefile use `$(VENV)/python` to refer to the Python interpreter within virtual environment and `$(VENV)/executablename` for any other executable in venv.

+*Makefile.venv* is not meant to be used as a standalone tool, think of it more like a library that enables extra functionality.

 ## Demo screencast